Hudiksvall Municipality: Demographics

 This is a demographic table based on Hudiksvall Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

-Residents include everyone registered as living in the district, regardless of age or citizenship status.
-Valid voters indicate Swedish citizens above the age of 18 who therefore can vote in general elections.
-Left vote and right vote indicate the result between the two major blocs in said district in the 2022 general election.
-Employment indicates the share of people between the ages of 20 and 64 who are working taxpayers.
-Foreign background denotes residents either born abroad or with two parents born outside of Sweden.
-Median income is the received monthly income through either employment, capital gains or social grants for the median adult above 20, also including pensioners in Swedish kronor.
-College graduates indicates any degree accumulated after high school.

 In total there were 37,708 inhabitants with 29,561 Swedish citizen adults eligible to vote.
-The political demographics were 55.3 % for the left bloc and 43.5 % for the right bloc.
+The political demographics were 55.3% for the left coalition and 43.5% for the right coalition.
+Indicators are in percentage points except population totals and income.

 Climate

 Economy

 The largest employer is the municipality and the county council, where around 38% of the work force have its work place.

 The largest private employer is the paper product company Holmen where about 10% of the work force work.

 In the old history, the industry was dominated by fishing.
 In the 19th century the forest industry came to dominate, further enhanced by the improved transportations which the rail roads provided in the second half of that century.
 Although in decline during the 20th century, half of the municipal industry is still based around forest industry.